-A chimney damper is an important aspect of your chimney and fireplace.
-Many homeowners are unaware of what a damper does and how to determine if it is working correctly.
-Understanding how to use a chimney damper and detect complications with it are important aspects of maintaining a safe and efficient fireplace.
+A chimney damper is an important part of your chimney and fireplace.
+Many homeowners are unaware of what a damper does and how to determine if it works correctly.
+Understanding how to use a chimney damper and detect complications with it is important for maintaining a safe and efficient fireplace.

 What Is a Chimney Damper?

-A chimney damper is responsible for letting the smoke out of a fireplace flue.
+A chimney damper lets the smoke out of a fireplace flue.
 This is an important aspect of your chimney during the winter when you use the fireplace and during summer when the fireplace is not in use.
 It is essential to understand when to use a chimney damper to ensure your fireplace operates as intended.

 Without a chimney damper, the fumes and smoke from your fireplace will immediately fill your home and not exit through the chimney flue.
 The chimney damper plays an important role during the summer because atmospheric changes combined with air conditioning can cause hot outdoor air to enter your home through the chimney.
 The chimney damper prevents this warm air from entering your home and helps maintain energy efficiency.